Government procurement in the European Union: Reliance on the capacities of other entities

 A provision was added into the 2014 Directive stating that for works contracts, service contracts and siting or installation operations in the context of a "supply-and-fit" contract, a contracting authority may require that certain critical tasks be performed directly by the tenderer itself or, where the tender is submitted by a group of economic operators ... by a participant in that group".

+Contractual performance or execution

+In a statement dating from 2001, the Commission has noted that the use of contractual clauses concerning "the manner in which a contract will be executed" currently fell outside the scope of the public procurement directives.
+Article 70 of the 2014 Directive limits "special conditions relating to the performance of a contract" by ensuring that they are linked to the subject matter of the contract and publicised in the contract documents or contract notice.

 Termination of contract

 Article 73 requires public authorities to include terms in public contracts which allow the contract to be terminated if its award or subsequent variation should not have taken place for reasons directly connected with the procurement regulations.
 These terms should deal with the mechanism for, and consequences of, termination.
 In the absence of such a term, a power for the contracting authority to terminate the contract on reasonable notice will be implied.

+Social considerations

+The Commission issued an "interpretative communication" in October 2001 aiming to "clarify the range of possibilities under the existing Community legal framework for integrating social considerations into public procurement".
+Provisions on employment rights and working conditions were identified as relevant social considerations in this document.
+Article 70 of the 2014 Directive specifically notes that contractual performance clauses may include appropriate social and environmental considerations.

 Electronic processes in public procurement

 Regulation 22 of the 2015 Regulations came into effect on 18 October 2018, requiring that all communication and information with bidders, including tender submissions, should be performed using electronic means.

 Directive 2014/55/EU of the European Parliament and European Council on electronic invoicing in public procurement (16 April 2014) applies to electronic invoices issued as a result of the performance of contracts to which Directive 2009/81/EC, Directive 2014/23/EU, Directive 2014/24/EU or Directive 2014/25/EU applies.
 This directive aims to secure the development and implementation of a European standard on electronic invoicing.